Observation of suppressed charged-particle production in ultrarelativistic oxygen-oxygen collisions: Abstract

 The uncertainty in the tracking efficiency due to the particle composition weighting procedure has two components.
 The first is calculated by propagating the experimental uncertainties in the input \pp data through the entire procedure.
 This uncertainty is less than 2.0\% for $\pt>10\GeV$ in the \pp and \OO cross sections but fully cancels in \raa.
 The second component results from the extrapolation procedure used to account for differences between \OO and \pp data.
 This component is calculated by examining two variations: one with no extrapolation and one where the extrapolation goes to $\dNdEta=100$, corresponding to the density expected in the most head-on \OO collisions.
 This uncertainty, which is only applicable to the \OO spectra and \raa measurements, is 3\% at $\pt=3\GeV$ and less than 1\% at $\pt>10\GeV$.
 The uncertainty caused by potential mismodeling of the tracking efficiency in simulation (other than the previously discussed differences in the types of particles produced) is evaluated by comparing the relative reconstruction efficiencies of pions coming from different $\PDz$ meson decays~\cite{CMS-PAS-TRK-10-002} in 13\TeV \pp data.
 This uncertainty is 2.1\% for both \pp and \OO collisions and cancels fully when calculating \raa.
 To study the sensitivity of the measurement to secondary-track backgrounds, the analysis is repeated after changing the DCA selection to require tracks to have less than two or five times their DCA uncertainty.
 The maximum of the two variations is taken as a systematic uncertainty and is up to 3.5\% in \pp and 5.6\% in \OO collisions.
 This uncertainty is under 3.5\% for \raa because of partial cancellations.
 The \pp pileup correction factor of 1.2\% is taken as an uncertainty for the \pp spectrum and \raa measurements.
 The uncertainty attributed to bin migration effects caused by finite track \pt resolution is less than 1\% for the spectra measurements and fully cancels in the \raa measurement.
 Uncertainties resulting from the luminosity calibrations are not included in the total systematic uncertainty but are reported as a separate normalization uncertainty that is fully correlated across all \pt values probed.
-Summaries of the systematic uncertainties as functions of \pt are provided in \addmatter{endmatter:suppMat2}.
+When compared to the \pp spectrum measured at 5.02\TeV by CMS in Ref.~\cite{CMS:2016xef}, the precision achieved for the 5.36\TeV \pp measurement improved from around 7\% to about 4\% because of a better understanding of the tracking efficiency, a more sophisticated treatment of pileup effects, and new constraints on the particle composition weighting procedure.
+Summaries of the systematic uncertainties are provided in \addmatter{endmatter:suppMat2}.